 4 May 1904: the date when Rolls and Royce are believed to have met in the Midland Hotel and decided to go into business together.
-What a great tale.
+What a great event in Manchester history.
 Well, Ed Glinert, Penguin author and prolific Manchester tour guide, has now done some serious research into this story and come up with some startling twists.

-This is just one of the reasons why our Midland Hotel tours are selling out fast.
-Tickets for 4 June sold out.
-Our winter and spring dates were all sold out.
-50 people booked on the 21 May tour.
+This is just one of the reasons why our Midland Hotel tours sell out fast.
 Such has been the demand to hear Ed Glinert & co. tell the real story of the hotel: entertaining, enlightening and expertly researched anecdotes about Winston Churchill, John Barbirolli, Michael Collins, Alex Ferguson, Albert Tatlock, the King of Afghanistan, George Best, Johnny Cash…

 • Sun 4 February, 2.30pm.
 Tea, followed by tour.
 Please book here with eventbrite.